hamsburger/Selenium-Note-Taker-/README.md

 Close Browser and write out notes to the file you specified.

 ### Print Knowledge : '\<shift\>+p'
-List the Current Knowledge that you have selected in the command line.
+Print out notes that you have selected in the command line.

 #### Change Window Handle : '\<alt\>+s'
 Switch to a New Tab.
 Index 0 for first tab, 1 for second tab,